JuliaLang/www.julialang.org/blog/2020/08/invalidations.md

 You can minimize some of the costs of invalidation by loading all packages at the outset--if all invalidations happen before you start compiling very much code, then the first compilation already takes the full suite of methods into account.

-On versions of Julia prior to 1.5 and especially 1.6, package load time was substantially increased by invalidation.
+On versions of Julia up to and including 1.5, package load time was substantially increased by invalidation.
-Especially on Julia 1.6, invalidation only rarely affects package load times, largely because Pkg and the loading code have been made more resistant to invalidation.
+On Julia 1.6, invalidation only rarely affects package load times, largely because Pkg and the loading code have been made more resistant to invalidation.

 ## Can and should this be fixed?